-Students will have class Halloween parties during the last hour of their school day.
-To protect the class learning time and provide for the safety of children during Halloween festivities, it is important to adhere to the following guidelines.
+Students will have a Halloween parade in the morning and their class Halloween parties during the last hour of their school day.
+To protect the learning class time and provide for the safety of children during Halloween festivities, it is important to follow the following guidelines.
 1) All students (grades K-6) are invited to wear costumes.
 This is optional, not mandatory.
-They must come to school dressed in their costumes and be prepared to wear them all day.
-2) No masks will be allowed.
-3) Students may wear only costumes that will not interfere with the educational process, since regular school lessons will continue for most of the day.
-4) Students are not to wear costumes depicting or glorifying death or violence, or drugs, alcohol, advertising smoking, containing obscenities.
+They must come to school dressed in their costumes and be prepared to wear them all 2) No masks will be allowed.
+Students may wear only costumes that will not interfere with the educational process, since regular school lessons will continue for most of the day.
+4) Students are not to wear costumes depicting or glorifying death or violence, or advertising drugs, alcohol, smoking, or containing obscenities.
 5) No weapons (toy or cardboard guns, swords, etc.) are acceptable.